jasujm/bridge/README.md

 ## Persistence

+**Note!
+This feature is experimental.
+The format of persisted data may change any time.**

-The backend supports persistence of games, deals and players.
-This feature is on by default if RocksDB is found in the system and data directory is set in the config file (see the [sample config file](sample/config.lua)).
+The backend supports the persistence of games, deals and players.
+This feature is enabled if RocksDB is found in the system and the data directory is set in the config file.
+In the [sample config file](sample/config.lua) it is enabled if the `BRIDGE_USE_RECORDER` environment variable is set.

+    $ export BRIDGE_USE_RECORDER=1
+    $ bridge --config=sample/config.lua

 Persistence is not supported for games with peers.